lit/lit/docs/_guide/03-how-it-works.md

 ## Template Creation

 The first time a particular lit-html template is rendered anywhere in the application, lit-html does one-time setup work to create the HTML template behind the scenes.
-It joins all the literal parts with a special placeholder, similar to `"{{}}"`, then creates a `<template>` and sets its `innerHTML` to the result.
+It joins all the literal parts with a special placeholder, similar to `"{% raw %}{{}}{% endraw %}"`, then creates a `<template>` and sets its `innerHTML` to the result.

 If we start with a template like this: